-- We started this mini-series with a post about the highlights of Norton Report where online behaviour and cost of cybercrime takes center stage.
+- We started this mini-series with a post about the highlights of the Norton Report where online behaviour and the cost of cybercrime takes centre stage.

 - With the growing mobile device users and cheap data access, I focused my 2nd article on mobile cybercrime and the need for mobile device safety awareness campaign.

-Now to lay down basis for HR initiative, let’s go back to Norton’s findings:
+Now to lay down the basis for the HR initiative, let’s go back to Norton’s findings:

-Though only key positions are given company issued mobile devices (lap top, tablets, smartphones), these employees are likely to access confidential and proprietary information using their mobile devices, and in some cases, store these info on their device.
-In the absence of safety and security guidelines, the company maybe at risk.
+Though only key positions are given company-issued mobile devices (laptop, tablets, smartphones), these employees are likely to access confidential and proprietary information using their mobile devices, and in some cases, store this info on their device.
+In the absence of safety and security guidelines, the company may be at risk.

-Likewise, the absence of clear-cut guidelines or a culture of liberality on the use of company issued devices may put at risk mobile devices from malware, and find it’s way to the company network.
+Likewise, the absence of clear-cut guidelines or culture of liberality on the use of company-issued devices may put at risk mobile devices from malware, and find their way to the company network.

-When USB ports are disabled on most company computers, employees resort to cloud storage or social networks to save and access their file real time to continue working at home or off site.
+When USB ports are disabled on most company computers, employees resort to cloud storage or social networks to save and access their files in real-time to continue working at home or off-site.

-Now, this is where the strategic function of HR comes handy.
-Since the online security gap is about employee behaviour, and can be addressed by guidelines, policies and orientation/training, an HR turf, HR should initiate and take the lead in providing a solution.
+Now, this is where the strategic function of HR comes in handy.
+Since the online security gap is about employee behaviour and can be addressed by guidelines, policies and orientation/training, HR should initiate and take the lead in providing a solution.

-In my observation, this is the the main reason why a company, through it’s employees, can be at risk to cyber crime.
+In my observation, this is the main reason why a company, through its employees, can be at risk of cybercrime.

 As a Brand, Social Business and HR/OD Strategist rolled in one as a consequence of my organic work in HR/OD, early adoption to Social Web and hands-on experience to digital marketing, here’s my recommendation: